jimmymacleod/tictactoe/README.md

 ![Alt Text](https://media.giphy.com/media/406BrsGSpOKze/giphy.gif)

 Here is my Tic Tac Toe gameboard.
-The title of the game reflects the mental state that engulfed the creator upon coming to refactor.
 I designed the board to scale, creating the rows and columns using javascript, ideally input by the user.
 However, this created some problems for me over the course of the project.

 The board is created using the ticTac.createBoard function, which also creates a corresponding board array (of arrays), which represents the value of the items in each row.
 Each item on the board is given an id respective of their row/column index, which is also pushed into the board array.